vitorasoliveira/vitorasoliveira/README.md

 - 👋 Hi, I’m @vitorasoliveira
 - 👀 I’m interested in everything related to software, hardware, computing, AI, etc..
 - 🌱 I’m currently learning HTML, CSS, Javascript, React.JS, and Python.
-- 💞️ I’m looking to collaborate on any projects related to what I've learning.
+- 💞️ I’m looking to collaborate on any projects related to what I've been learning.
 - 📫 How to reach me ...

 <!---